shivaswaroop40/thoughtworks-assignment/README.md

 Created Key vault mediawiki-kv in budget-rg

-Added public key generated locally
+Added public key generated locally to a secret on the keyvault

 Accessing vm through ssh keys